Kanda-jinja Shrine 神田明神

 Kanda Jinja is a shrine in Tokyo with a long and complex history.
 It has been influential since it was built nearly 1,300 years ago.
 It held great prominence during the Edo period and, oddly enough, is now a much-visited destination for anime fans.

 Two of the shrine's deities are members of the Shichifukujin or Seven Lucky Gods

 Taira-no-Masakado, who rebelled against the imperial court to protect his people, is enshrined here

-Nozomi Tojo from the popular anime Love Live! is Kanda Jinja's official mascot
+Nozomi Tojo from the popular anime Love Live! portrays a shrine maiden at Kanda Jinja

 The shrine is a seven-minute walk from Akihabara Station.
 It is actually closer to JR Ochanomizu Station, or Suehirocho Station on the Ginza Line.
 Kanda Myojin is around a five-minute walk from either station.

-Originally built in 730 A.D., Kanda Myojin houses many deities.
+Originally built in 730 A.D., Kanda Myojin enshrines three deities.
 Two of them, Daikokuten and Ebisu, are counted among the Shichifukujin or Seven Lucky Gods of good fortune.
 Because of this, many businesspeople visit this shrine to pray for prosperity.